 And Michael Schumacher's philosophy, one day after the decision by the FIA, what is it?
 Simple, if the rules are the same for everyone, he is sure to play with anyone:

 "No, I don't agree.
 If a team is strong, it stays at the top with any regulation.
 Ferrari and the other top teams will continue to make the most of their funds and will be the quickest to adopt countermeasures.
 I remember the McLaren world championship in 1998: we thought its superiority depended on a couple of reasons, in reality there were thousands.
-Formula One is a big puzzle".
+Formula 1 is a big puzzle".

 What is the difference between a single-seater with electronic aids and one without?

 "Electronics allows you to optimise the set-up, to bring each component to its maximum.
 It is a challenge for drivers and engineers.
-Without aids, you need more sensitivity to handle today's power (around 900 horsepower, ed).
+Without aids, you need more sensitivity to handle today's power [around 900 horsepower, ndr].
 Young drivers would not be so fast after just a few laps, while for the experienced ones not much would change.
 It's only in the rain that the difference in driving without traction control is considerable and you need extreme sensitivity".

 Which car do you prefer?